chrisjberry/datafluencyCB/docs/07_pre_post.md

 #### Scatterplot with RC bounds

-All the data can be represented on a plot with bounds for the clinically significant change as follows:
+All the data can be represented on a plot with bounds for reliable change as follows:

 ```r